Aspectise/Bloxflip-auto-tools/README.md

 # Bloxflip-auto-tools
-Bloxflip auto tools is the best free bloxflip bot that automatically plays a variety of bloxflip game modes (Mines, Towers, Plinko, Crash)!
+Bloxflip auto tools is the best free bloxflip bot that automatically plays a variety of bloxflip game modes (Mines, Towers, Plinko, Crash, Slides)!
 ## Next update at 55 ⭐
 + Algorithm for slides